wannesm/dtaidistance/README.md

     $ pip install dtaidistance

 In case the C based version is not available, see the documentation for alternative installation options.
+In case OpenMP is not available on your system add the `--noopenmp` global option.

 The source code is available at [github.com/wannesm/dtaidistance](https://github.com/wannesm/dtaidistance).